Guru (2017 film)

 Guru is a 2017 Indian Telugu-language sports drama film written and directed by Sudha Kongara and produced by S. Shashikanth on YNOT Studios banner.
 The film stars Venkatesh and Ritika Singh with the music composed by Santhosh Narayanan.
 The film is remake of Kongara's own film Irudhi Suttru/Saala Khadoos (2016).
+The film got unanimous positive reviews from critics and audiences.

 Plot

-Aditya alias Aadi is a failed boxer who, despite being very talented, falls victim to the dirty politics in the boxing association.
-Many years later, Aadi, now coaching the women's boxing teams, is extremely angry and frustrated with the partiality in selection.
-Due to his rift with the association head Dev Khatri, he is falsely charged with sexual harassment and transferred to Vizag.
-Despite the very poor infrastructure, Aadi manages to find talent in a roadside vegetable seller, Rameswari alias Ramulu, who he along with his assistant coach Punch Ponds notices while she is thrashing the judges during her sister's tournament.
+Aditya alias Aadi is a failed boxer who, despite his talent, falls victim to corruption and favouritism within the boxing association.
+Years later, he coaches women's boxing teams but remains frustrated by biased selection practices.
+Following a dispute with association head Dev Khatri, Aadi is falsely accused of sexual harassment and transferred to Vizag.
+Despite the poor facilities, he discovers considerable talent in roadside vegetable seller Rameswari alias Ramulu, whom he and assistant coach Punch Ponds see attacking judges during her sister's tournament.

-Ignoring Rameswari's elder sister Lakshmi alias Lux, who has been boxing for 8 years, Aadi offers to train Rameswari for 4 hours daily.
-But the two do not get along due to Aadi's ruthless training methods and Rameswari's aggressive nature.
-As a result, Rameswari intentionally loses a local match.
-Aadi later asks Lakshmi and Rameswari's parents, to send them to stay in a hostel with him so their daughters can work hard on training.
-Rameswari misunderstands him, but later regrets it when she finds out that Aadi has sold his bike to buy new training equipment for her.
-Rameswari then starts training with Aadi rather intensely with dedication and develops feelings for him.
-On the day of a qualifying match, she reveals her feelings to Aadi, and he promptly rejects her.
-During the warm-up before the match Lakshmi, who is now jealous of her sister, injures Rameswari's hand causing Rameswari to lose.
-Aadi thinks that Rameswari lost intentionally again and throws her out of training camp.
+Aadi offers to train Rameswari for four hours a day, disregarding her elder sister Lakshmi alias Lux, who has boxed for eight years.
+Rameswari initially clashes with Aadi over his ruthless methods and deliberately loses a local match.
+Aadi later asks their parents to send both sisters to a hostel so they can concentrate on training.
+Rameswari initially misunderstands his intentions, but changes her attitude after learning that Aadi sold his motorbike to buy her new training equipment.
+She trains intensely, develops feelings for Aadi and confesses them before a qualifying match, but he rejects her.
+During the warm-up, jealous of her sister's progress, Lakshmi injures Rameswari's hand, causing her to lose.
+Believing she has deliberately lost again, Aadi expels her from the training camp.